makkes/gitlab-cli/README.md

 release](https://github.com/makkes/gitlab-cli/releases).

 All commands of gitlab-cli currently require that you are authenticated.
-To do so you issue `gitlab-cli login YOUR_TOKEN`.
+To do so you issue `gitlab login YOUR_TOKEN`.
 You obtain a personal access token at https://gitlab.com/profile/personal_access_tokens.
 To make use of all of gitlab-cli's features you need to grant api, read_user, read_repository and read_registry scopes.